 You need to make it as easy as possible for someone to respond to your introduction sales letter.
 Again, let’s take the example of having someone exchange their email address for a free white paper (after which their address is automatically added to your mailing list).
 The white paper may pre-sell a service worth in excess of $1000.

 Usually you won’t need a long prospecting letter for this – in fact, most of these kinds of pages, referred to online as ‘squeeze pages,’ will be short on copy.
 But you do need to make sure the call to action is as clear and strong as possible.

-You also need to simplify response as much as you can – that means not adding unnecessary fields to the response form, and it may mean providing multiple contact options so prospects can get in touch with any questions they may have.
+You also need to simplify response as much as you can and that means not adding unnecessary fields to the response form.
+It may mean providing multiple contact options so prospects can get in touch with any questions they may have.

 Tip 5 – Follow Accepted Rules for First Time Contact

 Spam is a huge problem online.
 If you stray into spam territory with your prospecting efforts, you can both tarnish your brand name and end up in legal trouble.

 So it’s important to know the rules and make sure you abide by them.
 You’ll want to refer to the CAN-SPAM Act of 2003 (don’t take this article as legal advice).

 A few of the most important things to remember are:

 - Don’t push too hard for a sale with first-time prospects – give them a way to register their interest in getting more information.

 - Don’t automatically harvest email addresses from the web.